porsche-design-system/porsche-design-system/docs/dependencies.md

 ## Shared

 - upgrading `octokit` causes a memory leak.
-- upgrading `puppeteer` leads to issues with the high contrast mode vrt.
-It seems parallel running tests overwrite `cdp.send`.
+- upgrading `puppeteer` to the latest version leads to issues with our vrt tester when javascript is disabled.

 ### Affected dependencies: